OctopusDeploy/docs/docs/getting-started/best-practices/installation-guidelines.md

 You will notice the Octopus Linux container is not mentioned in this section.
 That omission is intentional.

 Customers have been running Octopus Deploy on Windows Server with High Availability configured since 2015.
 While we are confident in the Octopus Linux container's reliability and performance, after all, Octopus Cloud runs on the Octopus Linux container in AKS clusters in Azure; we don't have the same amount of data as we do with Windows Server.

-We know of two pieces of functionality the Octopus Linux container does not support.

-- Active Directory Authentication
-- Running PowerShell scripts targeted at PowerShell 5.1 or earlier

 We are currently working with our existing customers on what best practices look like for the Octopus Linux container.